imthenachoman/How-To-Secure-A-Linux-Server/README.md

 Changing kernel settings with `sysctl` is risky and could break your server.
 If you don't know what you are doing, don't have the time to debug issues, or just don't want to take the risks, I would advise from not following these steps.

-#### How It Works

-WIP

 #### Disclaimer

 I am not as knowledgeable about hardening/securing a Linux kernel as I'd like.
 As much as I hate to admit it, I do not know what all of these settings do.
 My understanding is that most of them are general kernel hardening and performance, and the others are to protect against spoofing and DOS attacks.

-In fact, since I am not 100% sure exactly what each setting does, I took recommended settings from numerous sites (all linked [below](#sysctl-references)) and combined them to figure out what should be set.
+In fact, since I am not 100% sure exactly what each setting does, I took recommended settings from numerous sites (all linked in the references below) and combined them to figure out what should be set.
 I figure if multiple reputable sites mention the same setting, it's probably safe.

 If you have a better understanding of what these settings do, or have any other feedback/advice on them, please [let me know](#contacting-me).